-In the Shortcut details page (accessed by pressing the three dots in a blue circle next to the Shortcut name), you have the option to Add to Home Screen.
-This will save an 'app' icon to your iPhone or iPad, so you can open it as you would a regular application.
+On the shortcut details page (accessed by pressing the three dots in a blue circle next to the shortcut name), you have the option to Add to Home Screen.
+This will save an 'app' icon to your iPhone or iPad, so you can open and run it as you would a regular application.

-The Shortcut is added to the Shortcuts Widget, from where it can be run.
-The widget is useful as it displays your favorite widgets in the same location.
+The shortcut is added to the Shortcuts Widget, from where it can be triggered.
+The widget is useful as it displays your favorite shortcuts in the same easily accessible location.

-This option will add the Shortcut to the Share Sheet in apps of your choice.
-This is useful if you use a Shortcut to process something in a particular app, such as pasting text from Safari into an email.
+This option will add the shortcut to the Share Sheet in apps of your choice.
+This is a good option if you use a shortcut to process something in a particular app, such as pasting text from Safari into an email.

 - Tap on the Automation tab in the Shortcuts app.

-- Choose the automation you want to use, in this can we'll select Alarm.
+- Choose the automation you want to use.
+In this instance, we'll select Alarm.

 - Make sure Is Stopped has a check next to it and press Next.